chef/chef-web-docs/layouts/shortcodes/infra_lang_method_registry_value_exists.md

-Use the `registry_key_exists?` method to find out if a Windows registry key exists at the specified path.
+Use the `registry_value_exists?` method to find out if a registry key value exists.
+Use `registry_data_exists?` to test for the type and data of a registry key value.

 <div class="admonition-note">